 1938: Ben Cohen and Thomas “Tommy the Cork” Corcoran two members of FDR’s Brain Trust known as the Gold Dust Twins appeared on today’s cover of Time magazine.
 Cohen was Jewish.
 Corcoran wasn’t.

-1938: In an article titled “Troubles of Jews,” Time magazine reported that:
+1938: In “Troubles of Jews,” published today Time magazine reported that:

 · People "of the Hebraic race" who have settled in the Kingdom of Italy, Libya or Italian Aegean Islands since Jan.
 1, 1919 were last week ordered by the Italian Cabinet to depart before March 1, 1939 or be forcibly expelled.
 Commented No. 1 Fascist Newspundit Virginio Gayda: "These Jews, political or racial refugees of other countries, represent a foreign and perilous body and spirit inserted in the body and spirit of the Italian nation."
 The decree will oust about 20,000 of the estimated 85,000 persons in Italy "born of both parents of the Hebrew race."
 Next day the Cabinet decreed the ousting from all State-licensed schools of Jewish instructors and Jewish students numbering about 10,000.
 Jews who were already enrolled last year in Italian institutes of higher learning will be permitted to complete their courses.